National Professional Qualification in Leading Teacher Development (NPQLTD)

 Curriculum:

-- Make sure professional development in your school is focused on a shared responsibility for improving outcomes for all pupils
+- make sure professional development in your school is focused on a shared responsibility for improving outcomes for all pupils

-- Diagnose what teachers know and can do, starting professional development from that point and adapting the approach based on their developing expertise
+- diagnose what teachers know and can do, starting professional development from that point and adapting the approach based on developing their expertise

-- Help teachers improve through evidence-based professional development focused on improving classroom teaching
+- help teachers improve through evidence-based professional development focused on improving classroom teaching

-- Gain an understanding of what teachers have learned by reviewing patterns of performance over a number of assessments
+- gain an understanding of what teachers have learned by reviewing patterns of performance over a number of assessments

-- Develop and lead a team of colleagues who can facilitate a range of professional development approaches
+- develop and lead a team of colleagues who can facilitate a range of professional development approaches

-- Contribute to a programme of professional development for mentors, trainees and early career teachers.
+- contribute to a programme of professional development for mentors, trainees and early career teachers.

 How you will learn: